 --roles "allocator"parameter.
 You do need to generate a roles token that has the right permissions for this to work; the token generated during the installation on the first host will not suffice.

-- Make your installation fault tolerant or highly available by determining the failure domain for each host and using the
+- To make your installation fault tolerant or highly available, include the

 After installation completes, additional hosts come online as runners with some roles assigned to them already.
 If you did not specify additional roles with the